TwistedAndy/wp-theme/README.md

 `display` - enqueue the asset.
 If you set this value to `false` all the asset scripts and styles will be registered, but not enqueued.
 In this case you can enqueue them manually using the `tw_enqueue_asset` or the default `wp_enqueue_script` and `wp_enqueue_style` functions.
 Default: ``false``

 Each asset may have the default configuration in `assets/plugins/{$asset_name}/index.php`.
-In this case, you can specify `true` to enqueue the asset or `false` to register it without enqueuing.
-You can overwrite the default settings by specifying an array in this configuration.
+If this file exists, the asset will be automatically registered.
+The default settings can be modified by specifying an array in this configuration.
+Also you can specify the `true` value just to enqueue the asset.

 ### Sidebars, custom post types, and taxonomies